LieberInstitute/dg_hippo_paper/02-support.md

 #### Support or Contact

-Having trouble accessing the data pr questions about the paper?
+Having trouble accessing the data or questions about the paper?
 Contact [Andrew E Jaffe](mailto:andrew.jaffe@libd.org) and we’ll help you sort it out.

 ------------------
 <a href="http://libd.org">